 They are just NORMAL people, with families, siblings, pets and hobbies.

 They use the toilet as I much as I do!

 When you disarm that voice inside of you with the power of humour, you’ll find yourself feeling slightly more relaxed and in tune with who you are.
 You’ll also get to see these “people” as what they truly are: ordinary human beings.

-Worry less about your grammar and how you sound, look forward to having deep connections with them by striking an insightful conversation instead.
+Worry less about your grammar and how you sound and look forward to having a deep connection with them by striking an insightful conversation instead.